getodk/docs/odkx-src/contributing-tips.rst

 Claim issues
 --------------

-If you decide to work on an issue, let the community know you are working on it by *claiming* the issue.
+If you decide to work on an issue, let the community know you are working on it by asking to be *assigned* the issue.

-  @opendatakit-bot claim

-Once you've claimed an issue, other people won't work on it.
-So make sure you're actually going to work on it before claiming it.
+Once you've been assigned an issue, other people won't work on it.
+So make sure you're actually going to work on it before asking to be assigned to it.

 Don't claim more than one or two open issues at a time.